15 Nov What Really Slows Down Enterprise Sales – And How to Improve It

 Most of the sales productivity studies, as shown in the table below, point to training, incentives, coverage model changes and CRM investments.
 The price tag for all of this?
 Over $20,000 per sales rep.

-Enterprise Sales Productivity Initiatives Are Only Half the Solution
+Sales Productivity Initiatives Are Only Half the Solution

 You fight for budget and implement the programs.
 As a result, your enterprise sales reps and management are experienced and well trained in your product and service offerings.
 Sales and partners use your CRM expertly and you know exactly what’s in the pipeline.